adobe/react-spectrum/rfcs/2021-v3-uxp-integration.md

 UXP = Unified Extensibility Platform.
 This platform is used both internally by Adobe and also public plugins for Adobe products including XD.

+### UXP Specific React Spectrum Organization

+We will create a new @react-spectrum-uxp organization at npmjs.com in order to provide a namespace for all of our UXP specific react-spectrum modules.

+Our UXP implementations will have the same name as the react-spectrum modules they replace but be hosted within our new namespace.
+For example our implementation of `@react-spectrum/button` will be at `@react-spectrum-uxp/button`.

 ### UXP Implementation per module

 For every @react-spectrum module which needs a modified implementation of one or more components for UXP we will do the following:

-- Create a new folder and UXP specific entry point: `./src/uxp/index.ts`.
+- Create a new corresponding project at `packages/@react-spectrum-uxp/[name]`.
+- Implement UXP compatible versions of relevant components.
-    - Has the same export API as `./src/index.ts`.
+- Has the same export API as `packages/@react-spectrum/[name]`.
-    - Re-exports any components that do not need to be modified from `./src/index.ts`.
+- Re-exports any components that do not need to be modified from `packages/@react-spectrum/[name]`.
-    - If running on UXP (determined at runtime) exports UXP specific components as needed.
+- If running on UXP exports UXP specific components as needed.
-- Modify `./package.json` and add a new parcel build target that will enter at `./src/uxp/index.ts` and output at `./dist/uxp.js`
+- If running on web re-exports base implementations.
+- It may be possible to use package.json conditional exports to determine correct entry at bundling time otherwise it will be determined at runtime.

+### UXP mono-package for consumers

+We will create a new package at `packages/@adobe/react-spectrum-uxp` that has the same API and exports as `packages/@adobe/react-spectrum` but exports our UXP specific components where needed and simply re-exports any base components that need no changes.

+This package will be published on npmjs.com as `@adobe/react-spectrum-uxp`.

 ### UXP Storybook for developers

 UXP Developers will need a convenient way to author and test UXP components with hot module reloading (HMR).
-We propose adding a UXP compatible storybook plugin to the repository at `./packages/uxp/storybook`.
+We propose adding a UXP compatible storybook plugin to the repository at `packages/@react-spectrum-uxp/storybook`.

 This new package will: